 The Quaker testimony to Simplicity also ties in closely here with our testimony to Equality, since only a few people can afford the kind of lifestyle that the fantasy-world of advertisements would have us aspire to, and those who can are doing it at the expense of those who have to go without.
 We therefore like to keep an eye on our own lifestyles and the implications of the decisions we make every day.
 When we go shopping for example, it is useful to consider where the goods we purchase have come from and how they are produced, rather than going unthinkingly for those which are cheapest, or which have been most persistently advertised.
 We need to consider whether we may be giving financial support to multi-national corporations which maintain sweatshops in their-world countries, or which are causing serious pollution, or destroying the rainforests.

-Quaker scientists have made notable contributions to the field of human knowledge, such as the chemist John Dalton who discovered the atomic structure of the elements; the astronomer Arthur Eddington whose observations of the sun validated Einstein’s theory of general relativity and who also correctly predicted the discovery that stars are fuelled by nuclear reactions; and Kathleen Lonsdale who pioneered the use of X-rays in crystallography and who had a rare form of diamond – called lonsdaleite – named after her.
+Quaker scientists have made notable contributions to the field of human knowledge, such as the chemist John Dalton who discovered the atomic structure of the elements; the astronomer Arthur Eddington whose observations of the sun validated Einstein’s theory of general relativity and who also correctly predicted the discovery that the stars are fuelled by nuclear fusion; and Katherine Lonsdale who pioneered the use of x-rays in crystallography and who had a rare form of diamond – called lonsdaleite – named after her.

-More recently, well-known Quakers have included the cartoonist Gerard Hoffnung; the musician Donald Swann (famous through his comic partnership with Michael Flanders); the broadcaster Gerald Priestland; the song-writer Sydney Carter (best known for “Lord of the Dance”); the children’s novelist Ian Serraillier (author of “The Silver Sword”), the actor Paul Eddington (who played the parts of Jerry in “The Good Life” and Jim Hacker in “Yes Minister”) the actresses Judi Dench and Sheila Hancock, and the astronomer Jocelyn Bell Burnell (who discovered “pulsars” in 1967).
+More recently, well-known Quakers have included the cartoonist Gerard Hoffnung; the musician Donald Swann (famous through his comic partnership with Michael Flanders); the broadcaster Gerald Priestland; the song-writer Sydney Carter (best known for “Lord of the Dance”); the children’s novelist Ian Serraillier (author of “The Silver Sword”), the actor Paul Eddington (distantly related to the astronomer Arthur Eddington mentioned above) who played the parts of Jerry in “The Good Life” and Jim Hacker in “Yes Minister”, the actresses Judi Dench and Sheila Hancock, and the astronomer Jocelyn Bell Burnell, who discovered pulsars in 1967.